ottogroup/schedoscope/README.md

 ## News

+###### 08/11/2017 - Release 0.9.0

+We have released Version 0.9.0 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+This release upgrades Spark transformations from Spark version 1.6.0 to Spark version 2.2.0 based on Cloudera's CDH 5.12 Spark 2.2 beta parcel.
+As a consequence, Schedoscope has been lifted to Scala 2.11 and JDK8 as well.

+This is an incompatible change likely requiring adaptation of Spark jobs, dependencies, and build pipelines of existing Schedoscope projects - hence the incrememtation of the minor release number.

 ###### 08/04/2017 - Release 0.8.9

 We have released Version 0.8.9 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).